shopkeep/kafka-docker/README.md

 [![Docker Automated Build](https://img.shields.io/docker/automated/paddycarey/kafka.svg)](https://hub.docker.com/r/paddycarey/kafka/)

 This repository provides a Dockerised Kafka instance (based on Confluent Platform 3.0.1/Scala 2.11) for development and testing use.
+This repository supports Kafka 2.0.1 which is a fork from this [repo](https://github.com/paddycarey/kafka-docker/).

 **NOTE:** This image is _NOT_ intended for use in production.
 Horrible things will probably happen if you attempt to do so.